 - Presumably any evidence on the job applicant’s ability (or inability) to successfully do what is required would be relevant.
-Note that it is likely to be the person’s communication skills rather than their fluency which is important, and a person who stammers may have excellent communication skills.
+It is likely to be the person’s communication skills rather than their fluency which is important, and a person who stammers may have excellent communication skills.

 - Any reasonable adjustments that could be made to accommodate the stammer when doing the job should be taken into account.

-- The firm would probably also need to show that its ‘legitimate aim’ outweighed the discriminatory effect of turning down the job applicant for a reason related to her stammer.
+- The firm would need to show that its “legitimate aim” outweighs the discriminatory effect of turning down the job applicant for a reason related to her stammer.
 It would presumably be relevant how significant (or not) was the concern about her abilities.